darkmattergit/magnetsting/README.md

 <!-- Contributing -->
 ## Contributing
 Interested in contributing to MagnetSting?
-Check out the `CONTRIBUTING.md` file, it holds all the information you need to know to contrbiute to this project.
+Check out the `CONTRIBUTING.md` file, it holds all the information you need to know to contribute to this project.